 Hardware requirements

-You do not need a high-end graphics card to run any of the LuciadFusion components mentioned on this page.
+You don’t need a high-end graphics card to run any of the LuciadFusion components mentioned on this page.
 None of them require the hardware acceleration provided by such a GPU.

 • SSD or HDD: at least 7.2k RPM SATA 3.0 (6 Gbps).
 Optionally, for heavy usage due to a large number of clients, 10k or 15k SAS-3 (12 Gbps) or SATA 3.2 (16 Gbps).